Your Personal Property Appraisal Professionals

 Click to view

-We have completed the required appraisal courses from the American Society of Appraisers (ASA), and The Appraisal Institute (AI), which are two of the eight major appraisal societies that, in 1987, founded The Appraisal Foundation (TAF).
+We have completed the required appraisal courses from the American Society of Appraisers (ASA), and The Appraisers Association of America (AAA), which are two of the eight major appraisal societies that, in 1987, founded The Appraisal Foundation (TAF).

 Since 1989, the United States Congress has recognized TAF as the source for the development and promulgation of appraisal standards and qualifications.
 In addition we have also taken the certification, and connoisseurship program at the University of California Irvine (UCI), to be certified.
-UCI, AI and ASA require appraisers to adhere to the Uniform Standards of Professional Appraisal Practice, and Ethics principles.
+UCI, AAA and ASA require appraisers to adhere to the Uniform Standards of Professional Appraisal Practice, and Ethics principles.
+We are recognized in at least four Northern California counties as an expert witness.

 Although we customize our services based on our client needs, here is the typical process steps of how our service works: